 - Have a thermometer and a flashlight handy in case the doctor needs you to take your temperature or get a better look at your eye.

 - Have your glasses/contacts prescription available.

-A virtual visit with your eye doctor can offer comfort and care for many eye problems, and a thoughtful discussion about your vision correction options, but it is important to understand that not every situation can be effectively managed remotely.
+A virtual eye exam with your eye doctor can offer comfort and care for many eye problems, and a thoughtful discussion about your vision correction options, but it is important to understand that not every situation can be effectively managed remotely.
 Your eye doctor may recommend in-person treatment, either at the clinic or, in critical situations, an emergency care facility.